-This is the website for work-in-progress 2nd edition of “Advanced R”, a book in Chapman & Hall’s R Series.
+This is the website for 2nd edition of “Advanced R”, a book in Chapman & Hall’s R Series.
 The book is designed primarily for R users who want to improve their programming skills and understanding of the language.
-It should also be useful for programmers coming to R from other languages, as it explains some of R’s quirks and shows how some parts that seem horrible do have a positive side.
+It should also be useful for programmers coming to R from other languages, as help you to understand why R works the way it does.

 This work, as a whole, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.